 Cora Salvador is a Canadian Filipina who has been a Soroptimist since 1997.
 She has performed various leadership roles along the way, such as Chair of the Soroptimist Foundation of Canada, Treasurer of the SIV, and resident historian of the Society.
 She is a Soroptimist who wants to better utilize the land and building assets of the Society.
 According to Cora, many battles have been fought in the board room over the fate of these assets and many a board member has resigned after futile fights.

 "The pioneering leaders of the SIV were visionaries.
 They were professional, wealthy, and smart,” says Cora with pride.
 In 1926, these women formed the First Soroptimist Club in Canada which was the second in the British Empire.
-In an age when women were encouraged to stay home and tend to their knitting, they were accomplished and compassionate leaders determined to improve the lot of other women.
+In an age when women were encouraged to stay home and tend to their knitting, they were accomplished and compassionate leaders determined to improve a lot of other women.
 They bought and sold properties in Vancouver, and built housing for disadvantaged women.

 “Now the buildings they constructed are aging.
 The properties are underutilized.
 If redeveloped, these same properties could house many more women at affordable rents,” explains Cora, who is an accountant and has worked for development companies and various multinational companies with offices in Dubai, Arizona, Islamabad, Port Vila and Vancouver.

 Jennifer Hermkens is another Canadian Filipina Soroptimist stalwart.
 She is a former President and Treasurer of SIV.
-She is currently Commercial Account Manager for non-profit and for-profit organizations at VanCity Credit Union.
+She is currently a Commercial Account Manager for non-profit and for-profit organizations at VanCity Credit Union.

 “Affordable housing for single, senior and low income women is much needed in Vancouver, indeed now more than ever.
 The complexity of undertaking redevelopment of the Soroptimist lands, and the cost of redevelopment are barriers facing non-profit Boards.
 That is why VanCity participated in a grant program to assist non-profit societies owning real estate to explore the feasibility of redeveloping their assets," Jennifer explains.